ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 ### On-chain processing recommendations
 Below is a `list of best practices` to keep in mind when **doing on-chain jetton processing**:

-1. **Identify incoming jettons** using their wallet type, not their master Jetton contract.
-In other words, your contract should communicate (receive and send messages) with a specific jetton wallet (not some unknown wallet using a specific master Jetton contract).
+1. **Identify incoming jettons** using their wallet type, not their master jetton contract.
+In other words, your contract should communicate (receive and send messages) with a specific jetton wallet (not some unknown wallet using a specific master jetton contract).

-2. When linking a Jetton wallet and a master Jetton, **check** that the **connection is bidirectional**, with the wallet recognizing the master contract and vice versa.
-For example, if your contract system receives a notification from a jetton wallet (which considers its MySuperJetton to be its master contract), its transfer information should be displayed to the user before showing the `symbol`, `name`, and `image`

-of the MySuperJetton contract, check that the MySuperJetton wallet is using the correct contract system.
+2. When linking a jetton wallet and a master jetton, **check** that the **connection is bidirectional**, with the wallet recognizing the master contract and vice versa.
+For example, if your contract system receives a notification from a jetton wallet (which considers its MySuperJetton to be its master contract), its transfer information should be displayed to the user before showing the `symbol`, `name`, and `image` of the MySuperJetton contract, check that the MySuperJetton wallet is using the correct contract system.
 In turn, if your contract system for some reason needs to send tokens using the MySuperJetton or MySuperJetton master contracts, check that the X wallet, like the wallet, uses the same contract parameters.
 Also, before sending a `transfer` request to X, make sure it recognizes MySuperJetton as its master.
 3. The **true power** of decentralized finance (DeFi) comes from the ability to stack protocols on top of each other like Lego blocks.
 For example, say Token A is swapped for Token B, which in turn is then used as leverage in a lending protocol (where the user provides liquidity), which is then used to buy an NFT ... and so on.
 So think about how a contract can serve not only off-chain users, but also on-chain entities by attaching a tokenized value to a transfer notification, adding a custom payload that can be sent with the transfer notification.
 4. **Remember** that not all contracts follow the same standards.
 Unfortunately, some tokens can be hostile (using attack vectors) and are designed solely to attack unsuspecting users.
 For security purposes, if the protocol in question is composed of many contracts, do not create a large number of token wallets of the same type.
 In particular, do not send tokens within the protocol between a deposit contract, a storage contract, or a user account contract, etc. Attackers can intentionally interfere with contract logic by spoofing transfer notifications, token amounts, or payload parameters.
 Reduce the potential attack surface by using only one wallet in the system per token (for all deposits and withdrawals).
 5. It is also **often a good idea** to create subcontracts for each individual token to reduce the likelihood of address spoofing (e.g. where a transfer message is sent to token B using a contract intended for token A).